GreenTree Hospitality Group (NYSE:GHG) Shares Gap Down to $6.72

 GreenTree Hospitality Group Ltd. (NYSE:GHG)’s share price gapped down before the market opened on Tuesday .
 The stock had previously closed at $6.72, but opened at $6.04.
 GreenTree Hospitality Group shares last traded at $6.21, with a volume of 2,254 shares.

-Several research analysts recently issued reports on the stock.
-Zacks Investment Research cut shares of GreenTree Hospitality Group from a “hold” rating to a “strong sell” rating in a report on Wednesday, January 19th.
-Morgan Stanley cut shares of GreenTree Hospitality Group from an “overweight” rating to an “equal weight” rating and reduced their target price for the stock from $17.00 to $7.50 in a report on Monday.
+Several analysts recently commented on the stock.
+Zacks Investment Research lowered shares of GreenTree Hospitality Group from a “hold” rating to a “strong sell” rating in a research report on Wednesday, January 19th.
+Morgan Stanley lowered shares of GreenTree Hospitality Group from an “overweight” rating to an “equal weight” rating and dropped their price target for the company from $17.00 to $7.50 in a research report on Monday.

 The stock has a market cap of $567.81 million, a P/E ratio of 13.78, a price-to-earnings-growth ratio of 0.96 and a beta of 0.73.
 The business’s 50-day simple moving average is $7.86.